 There’s no place like home, and when you’re a baby chick there’s no place like a brooder box.
 Wait?
 Is that right?
-A brooder box could be the second-best thing to a broody mother hen for a group of chicks just hatched or that have been purchased to be someone’s companions or backyard project.
+A brooder box could be the second-best thing to a broody mother hen for a group of chicks that just hatched or have been purchased to be someone’s companions or backyard project.
 The brooder box is a small, protective place with all the comforts of a mother hen – warmth, shelter and food.

 Brooder boxes can be simple – a cardboard box – or complex – a store purchased, multi-material housing unit.
 Basically, a brooder box is a small box that can contain your baby chicks, protect them from the elements and from predators (never trust a smiling cat) and keep them and their feed and water safe and in one temperature-controlled place.

 A brooder box should have four walls and a floor.
 If you are worried about them flying away, you might want to put a mesh wire or some other breathable material over the top.
 However, you would typically only keep the chicks in the brooder box until they develop their juvenile feathers, about six weeks old.
 The only time you might keep them in longer is in the winter months, if it is too cold to transfer them to their coop.

 Boxes can be literally a cardboard box, although it might start to smell after a few weeks with no way to clean the bottom, a plastic tote or a wooden box.
 You can make your own out of any of the mentioned materials or you can purchase a ready-made or easy-to-assemble brooder box at a farm store or online.

 Inside the brooder box, you will want to put some soft bedding like white shavings, shredded paper or straw that will absorb waste material while keeping them warm.
 Try to avoid cedar shavings or other scented wood shavings that could interfere with their respiratory system.
 You will also need shallow containers for food and water and a heat source on one side of the box.